jc-sanchez/hans-slack-bot/README.md

 # Hans Slack Bot
 ## Overview
-Hans is a bot that allows users to search GitHub from slack.
-This project was started to familiarize myself with the AWS Java SKD, AWS Lex, AWS DynamoDB and AWS Lambda.
+Hans is a bot that allows users to search GitHub from Slack.
+This project was started to familiarize myself with the AWS Java SKD, [AWS Lex](https://aws.amazon.com/lex/), [AWS DynamoDB](https://aws.amazon.com/dynamodb/) and [AWS Lambda](https://aws.amazon.com/lambda/).
 I also utilize an [open source library](http://github-api.kohsuke.org/) to interact with GitHub.
-While I was at it, I also messed around with AWS CodePipeline a little.
+While I was at it, I also messed around with [AWS CodePipeline](https://aws.amazon.com/codedeploy/) a little.
 Since I initially started this project to try out different AWS service, I did not include any unit tests.
 Now that I have more experiece with the SDK and services, I plan on adding tests.

 ## Demo
 ![Hans Demo](https://s3.amazonaws.com/randombucketforrandomthings/hans-demo.gif)